cambridge-ceu/csd3/applications/PhySo.md

     print("-------------")
 ```

-Three sets of parameters are provided which require to be run separately.
+Three sets of parameters are provided which initially require to be run separately.